 Our leaflet ‘Moving On….Careers and Employment Support for Disabled Students’ provides advice on topics such as sourcing disability friendly employers, when and how to tell employers about a disability, and accessing support with workplace adjustments.
 Other useful organisations include:

-EmployAbility - Free support, advice and guidance to students and graduates throughout the recruitment process and making the transition into work.
-Also run a wide range of internships and graduate recruitment programmes
+EmployAbility - BCU is a partner of EmployAbility and all disabled students and graduates are able to use their enhanced services for free.
+EmployAbility provide free support, advice and guidance to students and graduates throughout the recruitment process and making the transition into work.
+Employability also run a wide range of internships and graduate recruitment programmes.

 My Plus Student's Club - Advice, information and resources for disabled students and graduates looking for jobs